YoyoShih/commodity_future_price/README.md

 - Verified correctness against the R version on toy datasets.
 - Applied these methods to a **dataset of 35 commodity futures**, predicting future returns.
 - Compared shrinkage estimators against **OLS** in terms of **out-of-sample MSE**.
+- Constructed **long-short portfolios** based on predicted returns.

 Currently doing:
-- Constructed **long-short portfolios** based on predicted returns.

 ---

 ## 🔹 Results (Example)

+### Mean Square Error of Prediction

 Using a rolling-window backtest (3 years training → 1 months prediction) and applying Stein estimators and Diagonal Shrinkage regression.
 Note that for simplicity, here we only consider front-month contract (cc1).

-Mean Square Error of Prediction (over each commodity)
+MSE of Prediction (over each commodity)
 - OLS: mean 0.0261, std 0.0519 (over each year)
 - **Stein**: **mean 0.0183, std 0.0348 (over each year)**
 - **Diagonal Shrinkage**: **mean 0.0186, std 0.0366 (over each year)**

+### Long-short Portfolio

 To backtest a long-short portfolio based on the prediction of return, we now introduced second-nearby contract data to bring us more close to reality.

-Long-short Portfolio's Sharpe Ratio
+Sharpe Ratio
 - OLS: 2.8523
 - Stein: 2.7349
 - **Diagonal Shrinkage**: **3.0752**